zyficbc/KKDogAdoption/README-template.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
+A dog adoption App just for fun and Jetpack Compose learning.

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
+Use basic Composables like LazyColumn, implementing navigation with NavHostController.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->